 The government cites a model developed by University of California economist Carl Shapiro to estimate consumers in aggregate will pay $400 million more per year, or $6.00 per subscriber per year, as a result of the merger.

 “The merger will take a tool needed to compete and turn it into a weapon,” attorney for the Justice Department Craig Conrath told the court.

 But surely, AT&T’s ultimately goal is to drive the cost of programming down, not up.
 Even after the acquisition, should it go through, AT&T’s primary business will still be connectivity and delivery, not programming.
 And as with all TV distributors, the biggest challenge to its margins will still be the ever-rising cost of content.
 By bringing HBO and the rest of Time Warner’s TV content in house, AT&T would be able to keep a lid on at least a portion of its content budget.

-That wouldn’t necessarily preclude it from trying to charge higher prices to other distributor.
+That wouldn’t necessarily preclude it from trying to charge higher prices to other distributor, says this personal injury lawyers serving Tampa.
 But incentive to do so would be tempered by a countervailing incentive to restrain the overall rise in content costs.
 A higher price in the marketplace for HBO is likely to be mirrored by higher prices for other programming which AT&T would still need to license.

 So far, AT&T hasn’t really raised that argument, which is surprising since it was central to its case for acquiring DirecTV in 2015.
 AT&T needed a larger base of subscribers, the company argued at the time, to gain sufficient leverage with media companies to drive down programming costs so it could create skinny bundles and build the wireless video delivery business it envisions.